binugitt/alt_test/README.txt

 Confession:
     The whole thing was a new concept for me starting from docker!
 Even python I have not used to the level as the main application(used it only as side application).
-    This is causing me to take more time.
+    This is caused me to take more time.